DoQuangPhu/CTF_writeups/pwnable.tw/ghost_party/readme.md

 as if you have not know that , in OOP objects have contructor and destructor function and they work exactly like their name .
 And in the code above we can spot a vulnerbility here or an error in this case cause it make the program crash .
 Thing we talking about here is that `Stu` is lack of `Copy CONSTRUCTOR`
 In this case `Stu.id` can work perfectly fine cause it a prime data type . but `Stu.name` is in contrast is a pointer . so if you copy the data this way the object getting `push_back` into
-`Vector` stulist will have the same address of the Object student.name - a address located on heap. and when we hit the the return point `destructor` funtion will be call automatically , the object student get copy in stulist vector.
+`Vector` stulist will have the same address of the Object student.name - a address located on heap.when the object student get copy in stulist vector.
 Now we we have 2 object , the first one is student and the other one is studen copied into ghostlist. and this two object.name is the same address.
-This type of copy is called as shallow copy and we should have counter this problem by `deep_copy` - make a propper copy constructor. if you still confuse between shallow copy and deep copy then i reccommend this video : https://youtu.be/tbtFKuTcZKs it just one of a tons of video about this problem . you can watch the others video as you like.
+This type of copy is called as shallow copy and we should have counter this problem by `deep_copy` - make a propper copy constructor. if you still confuse between shallow copy and deep copy then i reccommend this video : https://youtu.be/tbtFKuTcZKs it just one of a tons of video about this problem . you can watch the others video as you like. and when we hit the the return point `destructor` funtion will be call automatically.

 Now look at `Devil` and `Vampire` we can clearly see that `Vampire` is lack of copy contructor.
 Now let analyze another function `smallist` which called when ever we create a `Ghost` :